 This tasty keto tuna melt is the ultimate comfort food.
-In this easy recipe, the tuna melt is made with microwave 90-second bread.
+In this easy recipe, I use microwave keto bread.

 Keto tuna melt is a lifesaver when you miss “the way you used to eat.”
 Let’s face it – toasted cheesy bread is amazing.
 And even on a low carb or keto diet, we still crave many of those old comfort foods.